Dost (1944 film)

 Dost (दोस्त; Friend) is a 1944 Bollywood film produced under the banner Navin Pictures, directed by Shaukat Hussain Rizvi.
-Kanhaiyalal and Maya Banerjee play the lead with Agha, Himalaya Dasani, Husn Banu, Mirza Musharraf, Motilal, Noor Jehan, Ram Pyari, Shaukat Hussain Rizvi, Sherali and Varmala Kumthekar in the supporting cast.
+Kanhaiyalal and Maya Banerjee play the lead with Agha, Motilal, Noor Jehan and Shaukat Hussain Rizvi in the supporting cast.
 The film song lyrics were written by Shams Lakhnavi, with music composed by Sajjad Hussain.

 Film's reception

 This film ended up being ranked as number 21 on the list of (Top Earners 1940 – 1949) by the Box Office India.